DaveEveritt/decision-maker/README.md

 ## DONE

+- [x] trap for NaN when only one slider
 - [x] use Y N sliders instead of total sliders (line ~46)
 - [x] CSS: use classlist.add instead of `style.color`
 - [x] fix long decimals in % with .toFixed(2) if choice(Y|N) contain "." as char 2